 but if you need more than a light pad

-If you suffer with more severe leakage and could potentially empty half your bladder, or would risk getting wet clothes, then look at the pads in bags which will be more absorbent.
-However, if you are getting that wet when you play sport your priority should be to solve the bladder problem further.
-Talk to your physio about what they recommend.
+If you suffer with more severe leakage and could potentially empty half your bladder, or would risk getting wet clothes, then look at the pads in bags which will be more absorbent or disposable pants (see #3).

 #3 Knickers with inbuilt protection